1 Introduction

 5

-Add y-axis text.
+Add x-axis text.

 • .panel: the group panel for the aligned axis.
 It means x-axis for vertical stack layout, y-axis for horizontal stack layout.

-• .x/y and .discrete_x/.discrete_y: an integer index of x/y coordinates and a factor of the data labels (only applicable when names exists).
+• .x/.y and .discrete_x/.discrete_y: an integer index of x/y coordinates and a factor of the data labels (only applicable when names exists).

 • .names and .index: A character names (only applicable when names exists) and an integer of index of the original data.